Avatar

 About me

 Currently, I am a postdoc at Yale University working with Pincelli Hull and David Vasseur.
-I completed my PhD in Stefano Allesina's lab at the University of Chicago, and then briefly joined James O'Dwyer's group as a postdoc at the University of Illinois.
-Previously, I studied ecology, evolution, and applied mathematics at Yale University.
+I completed my PhD in Stefano Allesina's lab at the University of Chicago, and then joined James O'Dwyer's group as a postdoc at the University of Illinois.
+Previously, I studied ecology, evolution, and applied mathematics as an undergraduate student at Yale University.

-Working with other researchers to tackle interesting questions is my favorite part of science, so please feel free to reach out to me!
+Working with other researchers to tackle interesting questions is my favorite part of science, so please feel free to reach out!

 Interests